learnk8s/learnk8s.io/src/advancedKubectl/content.md

 Consider the following examples:

-- The ReplicaSet controller uses the [*list ReplicaSets*](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#list-replicaset-v1-apps) API operation with a `watch` parameter for watching for changes to ReplicaSet resources.
+- The ReplicaSet controller uses the [*list ReplicaSets* API endpoint](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#list-replicaset-v1-apps) API operation with a `watch` parameter for watching for changes to ReplicaSet resources.
-- The ReplicaSet controller uses the [*create Pod*](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#create-pod-v1-core) API operation for creating Pods.
+- The ReplicaSet controller uses the [*create Pod* API endpoint](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#create-pod-v1-core) for creating Pods.
-- The scheduler uses the [*patch Pod*](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#patch-pod-v1-core) API operation for updating Pods with the information of the worker nodes the Pods were scheduled to.
+- The scheduler uses the [*patch Pod* API endpoint](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#patch-pod-v1-core) for updating Pods with the information about the selected worker node.

 As you can see, this is the **same API that is also used by kubectl**.

-This double usage of the Kubernetes API for internal components as well as for external users is a fundamental design concept of Kubernetes.
+This double usage of the Kubernetes API for internal components as well as for external users is a **fundamental design concept** of Kubernetes.

-With this knowledge, you can create a mental summary of how Kubernetes works:
+With this knowledge, you can summarise how Kubernetes works as follows:

 - The storage backend stores the state (i.e. resources) of Kubernetes.
 - The API server provides an interface to the storage backend in the form of the Kubernetes API.
-- All other components, as well as external users, read, watch, and manipulate the state (i.e. resources) of Kubernetes through the Kubernetes API.
+- All other Kubernetes components and users read, watch, and manipulate the state (i.e. resources) of Kubernetes through the Kubernetes API.

 Being familiar with these concepts **will help you a lot** to understand kubectl better and make the most use of it!